cfoust/sour/README.md

 ## Architecture

 Here is a high level description of the repository's directory structure:
-* `services/game`: A fork of [BananaBread](https://github.com/kripken/BananaBread), which was kripken's initial attempt at getting a version of Sauerbraten running using Emscripten.
-He forked Sauerbraten at the mainline [r4059](https://sourceforge.net/p/sauerbraten/code/4059), I upgraded to [r4349](https://sourceforge.net/p/sauerbraten/code/4349), then finally upgraded to the latest mainline at the time [r6519](https://sourceforge.net/p/sauerbraten/code/6519).
-My fork contains a handful of modifications and restrictions to make sure it can run well in the web.
+* `services/game`: All of the Cube 2 code and Emscripten compilation scripts.
+Originally this was a fork of [BananaBread](https://github.com/kripken/BananaBread), kripken's original attempt at compiling Sauerbraten for the web.
+Since then I have upgraded the game to the newest mainline version several times and moved to WebGL2.
-* `services/assets`: A checkout of Sauerbraten's `packages/` directory, which contains all of the game's default assets.
-This directory also includes Sour's asset bundling mechanism to generate prepackaged Emscripten file bundles for each game map.
+* `services/assets`: Scripts for building web-compatible game assets.
+This is an extremely complicated topic and easily the most difficult aspect of shipping Sauerbraten to the web.
+Check out this section's README for more information.
+* `services/go/`: All Go code used in Sour and its services.
+  - A Go program that calculates the minimum list of files necessary for the game to load a given map.
-* `services/go/`: Contains a Go service that periodically fetches Sauerbraten server information from the master server, pings all of the available servers, and makes that information available to the web client.
+  - A Go service that periodically fetches Sauerbraten server information from the master server, pings all of the available servers, and makes that information available to the web client.
 * `services/ingress/`: `nginx` configurations for development, production, and Gitpod.
 * `services/server/`: A fork of [QServCollect](https://github.com/deathstar/QServCollect), which is a dedicated Sauerbraten server.
 * `services/proxy/`: A fork of [wsproxy](https://github.com/FWGS/wsproxy) which I changed to only allow proxying from TCP `28785` to UDP `28786`.
 This was the quickest way I found to get client/server communication working, though presumably you could just do this in a Python script.